-Dumfries and Galloway Bat Group has carried out surveys for local farms and houses but we do not undertake commercial bat surveys.
+Dumfries and Galloway Bat Group carries out surveys on houses and farms in the county.
+These surveys are carried out for scientific and educational purposes.
+The DGBG does not undertake commercial bat surveys.

 We attend events held by other wildlife organisations, offering activities for children and adults, bat talks and evening bat walks, as well as information and advice about bats and their roosts.
 We are always keen to give illustrated talks and bat walks to schools, scouts and guides as well as to adult groups such as the Scottish WRI, conservation clubs and organisations.

 For bat walks we have bat detectors, purchased with grants from Scottish Natural Heritage, to listen to the echolocation calls of bats.
 Bat walks are great fun and, who knows, we may find new species of bats and new roosts.

 The group puts up bat boxes in woodlands, an important job because in modern woodlands old trees, which have the sort of holes and crevices that bats like to live in, tend to be cut down.
 This can lead to the destruction of a bat roost, or even kill bats in the process.